sergeimolinari/IDOS-PPP/README.md

 - Changes for provision: was it one sub-index or a shift between different sub-indexes?

-- Find data for 2022
+- Try to add the data for 2022 for all three Ps for as many countries as possible.

-- Add countries: analysis Sudan and South Sudan, and countries that were previously removed

 - Remember: